gerardroche/sublime-phpunit/README.md

 ## Installation

 The preferred method of installation is [Package Control].
-Search for "phpunitkit".
+Search "phpunitkit".

 ### Manual installation